KittiKovacs/Quahog_Bulletin-MS3/README.md

 First I created a new app in Heroku called quahog-bulletin.

-I installed Heroku in my project by using the Heroku CLI in the terminal and logged into Heroku.

 I created requirements.txt and Procfile that Heroku requires to run the app:

     pip3 freeze -- local > requirements.txt

     echo web: python app.py > Procfile

-I pushed both files to GitHub then enabled automatic deploys to the master branch.
+I pushed both files to GitHub.

+Then on the Deploy tab in Heroku I enabled automatic deploys to the master branch:

-I connected Git remote to Heroku and pushed everything to Heroku master: git push -u heroku master
+First I clicked on Connect to Github, added my repository name and  clicked connect.

-In the  Heroku app's settings (Config Vars) I've added my environmental variables for the IP, PORT, MONGODB_URI and SECRET_KEY
+Then in the Heroku app's settings (Config Vars) I've added my environmental variables for the IP, PORT, MONGODB_URI and SECRET_KEY.

-Now the automatic deployment is set up I removed Heroku remote on Github: git remote rm heroku.
+Then back on the Deploy tab I clicked Enable automatic deployment and clicked Deploy branch.
+I waited funtil Heroku notified me that the app was successfully deployed.

 ## Credits